Definition of terms used in this policy:

 How long will we keep it?

-We will retain your data for as long as you are a registered Tora member and then delete your data after a lapse of four years after expiry of membership.
+We will retain your data for as long as you are a registered Tora member and then delete your data after a lapse of six years after expiry of membership.

 The retention period enables us to re-instate a lapsed membership during this period (a common occurrence) and/or enable us to process a Third Party liability claim that may be made against an Instructor or complaint and enable us to confirm a student in question was a members during the period in question.